bax082024/ML.NET-Test/README.md

 # HousePricePrediction

 ## Introduction
 - test project for ML.NET just for try.
+I used to work in construction so i choose something i can relate to. a house price prediction program.
 - its working but need to be improved........